-- 44. As noted at [5], an option to acquire land or an estate or interest in land also falls within the definition of "land" in the Act. - 45.
+- 45. As noted at [6], an option to acquire land or an estate or interest in land also falls within the definition of "land" in the Act. - 46.
 Because options to acquire land or estates or interests in land are "land", if someone disposes of an option to another party rather than exercising it, the amount they derive on disposing of the option may be income under one of the land sale rules in subpart CB.
-Depending on which taxing provision is potentially relevant, the time at which the person acquired the option may be relevant. - 46.
+Depending on which taxing provision is potentially relevant, the time at which the person acquired the option may be relevant. - 47.
 Under s CB 15B, an option will be acquired when a binding agreement creating the option, or for the transfer of the option, is entered into.
-This is the time from which the holder or purchaser of the option has an interest in the option. - 47.
-Example | Tauira 9 illustrates when a company acquires an option to acquire land under s CB 15B, and what bright-line start date applies for an option.
-See QB xx/xx for more detailed guidance on the bright-line start date.
+This is the time from which the holder or purchaser of the option has an interest in the option.